WallarooLabs/blog.wallaroolabs.com/content/post/simulating-event-windows.md

 ## Log-file analytics application

 Let's return to our log file analyzer.
 We will assume the goal of counting different return codes on a daily basis.
 This is a very basic example, but it already includes the important elements needed to create a windowed application.
-We will stream our logfiles line-by-line to the topology, and will output one message per (day, return code) pairing.
+We will stream our logfiles line-by-line to the application, and will output one message per (day, return code) pairing.
 So, for instance, if we input five lines as follows

 ```
 64.242.88.10 - - [07/Mar/2004:16:24:16 -0800] "GET /twiki/bin/view/Main/ABlogPage HTTP/1.1" 200 4924